ianyyang/SpotifyKaraoke/README.md

 SpotifyKaraoke works by first making API calls to the Spotify RESTful API.
 It consumes the fetched JSON data to display your currently playing music as well as access your playlist library.
 After music playback has been established, it makes API calls to the Genius RESTful API, working similarly.

-However, since there is no direct API call for lyrics, JSON data is fetched that provides the full genius.com URL for the currently playing song.
-[Node-fetch](https://github.com/node-fetch/node-fetch) is used to scrape the HTML data from the genius.com URL, and [cheerio](https://github.com/cheeriojs/cheerio) is used to parse the data for the lyrics.
+However, since there is no direct API call for lyrics, JSON data is fetched that provides the full [Genius.com](https://genius.com/) URL for the currently playing song.
+[Node-fetch](https://github.com/node-fetch/node-fetch) is used to scrape the HTML data from the Genius URL, and [cheerio](https://github.com/cheeriojs/cheerio) is used to parse the data for the lyrics.

 React.js, HTML, and CSS bring it all together to build a front-end UI that the user interacts with to navigate around the SpotifyKaraoke app.